 The Museum of Torne Valley showcases Torne Valley culture and history on both sides of the Finnish-Swedish border.
 We specialize in the local way of life and border region phenomena.
 Our permanent exhibition highlights the traditional means of living, the history of Tornio and Haparanda, border trade, smuggling and marriages across the border.
 Visitors can also listen to local languages and dialects.
 The past comes alive through original artifacts and abundant picture and film material on display.

 The Museum of Torne Valley is situated in central Tornio beside the library and Aine Art Museum.
-The permanent exhibitions are in Finnish, Swedish and mostly also in English.
+The permanent exhibitions are in Finnish, Swedish and by request also in English.

 Museum on a map